Cantera/cantera-website/pages/governance.rst

 * Bryan Weber (2018–)
 * Richard West (2018–)

-The Steering Committe should have at least five members.
+The Steering Committee should have at least five members.
 Members serve in two-year cycles (starting in November 2018), with the ability to reaffirm their membership at the end of each cycle (without a committee vote) or leave the committee at their discretion.
 (Members can also choose to leave the committee at any time.)